The Old Kingdom collapses

 The crisis seems to have affected Central Asia too.
-In Central Asia, the climate crisis may have forced the Indo-Europeans to begin a great migration and spread out all over Europe and Asia.
+In Central Asia, the climate crisis may have forced the Yamnaya to begin a great migration and spread out all over Europe and Asia.

 India seems to have felt the effects of this crisis too.
 There, the Harappan civilization collapsed.
 Again, there were several hundred years where people were poor and there were a lot of wars.

 Eyewitness: Ancient Egypt, by George Hart.
 Easy reading.